dof-dss/EA.Notifications/README.md

 ## ea-notifications-pwa
 Progressive Web App in Angular.
 Uses service worker to receive push notifications.
 Leverages Amplify to provision hosting in AWS.
 ## EA.Notifications.AWS.Lambda
-Serverless function to allow PWA to subscribe for notifications and an API to send push meessages to subscribers.
+Serverless function to allow PWA to subscribe for notifications and an API to send push messages to subscribers.
 ## EA.Notifications.Dispatcher
 Console app to allow notifications to be sent via Azure Notification Hub.